 If you are a private company, you’ll need to agree your company’s value with HMRC before issuing options.

-If you are considering a CSOP, there are some rules to follow, and it’s important that these are strictly observed from grant to exercise or your plan risks becoming non-tax advantaged with tax fully payable.
+If you are considering a CSOP, there are some rules to follow, and it’s important that these are strictly observed from grant to exercise or your plan risks becoming non-tax advantaged with tax and national insurance contributions (NIC) fully payable.

 The company eligibility rules in brief are that:

-- The shares subject to the option must be ordinary shares
+- The shares subject to the option must be ordinary non-redeemable shares.

 Who is eligible to participate in a CSOP?